tundish/balladeer/balladeer/doc/story.rst

     :param module:      A Python module, or else a string which identifies one.
     :param resource:    An optional path into a submodule.
 Web assets will be loaded from this location.
     :param builder:     A subclass of :py:class:`~balladeer.lite.story.StoryBuilder` or an instance object.
-    :param host:        The host interface from which to serve the Story,
+    :param host:        The host interface from which to serve the Story.
-    :param port:        The network port from which to serve the Story,
+    :param port:        The network port from which to serve the Story.

 If you don't supply all that information, ``quick_start`` is clever enough to guess anyway.